 The band changes meant a cancelled Irish tour (July 14th - 18th) in addition to planned Australian and American tours all being cancelled.
 It showed that this line up really was only going to fulfil its commitments to the record company.
 An RM article at the time said the cancelling of the tours was due to making time for Band Rehearsals.

-UK warm up tour at smaller Venues not initially planned but added after the above tours were cancelled.
+UK warm up tour at smaller venues not initially planned but added after the above tours were cancelled.
+Billed as a 'low key' tour intended as a mere curtain raiser to a planned world tour.
 'Love's a Plum Pudding' was played, a Morris tune by John Kirkpatrick.
 The reception was not great and reviews very mixed.
 They did not seem like a tight band ,with members coming and going from the stage depending on the song.
 Partial set list from NME review:

 Jigs and Reels, Saucy Sailor, Love's A Plum Pudding (Kirkpatrick Morris Dance with just Martin on stage with him), Some Rival (Rick acoustic guitar, Tim on Banjo), Treadmill Song, Sword Dance, Awake Awake, Cam Ye O'er Frae France, Encore: Rave On

 9th Taunton Odeon

 12th Ipswich (£2.5, up from £1.50 in '76)

 19th Harrogate Royal Hall

 20th Stockport Davenport Theatre